APTricou/sojourn_cms_netlify/src/pages/services/index.md

 main:
   heading: We'd Love to Hear From You
   description: >
-    We hold our experience to a high standard at Sojourn.
-We want you to get the most out of the experience.
-If you would like to learn more about our services, you can Contact Us.
+    Sojourn Therapeutic Riding Center is confident in our ability to enhance lives through the power of the horse.
+Please contact us to schedule a visit to meet our outstanding horses and learn more about our programs.
   image1:
     alt: A picture of a therapeutic riding lesson in progress
     image: /img/66522386_2000931140010972_3813641293368655872_o.jpg